Bennyhwanggggg/DevOps-101/README.md

 ## Microservices
 - Opposite of monolith.
 In monolith, you have one single application that contains code for many components.
 In microservice, the architecture is made up of many applications.
 - In monolith, we cannot upgrade components separately and we have to coordinate upgrades.
 However, in microservice, we can do this as the components may run on their own separate containers/hardwares.

+### Microservice design
+#### Single responsibility principle
 - Each service should be responsible for only one business requirement.

+#### Highly Coheisve
+- Should be handling only one business requirement/one responsibility

+#### Loosely Coupled
+- Not be too dependent on other service.
+- Minimize interface between services.

+#### No Integration Database
+- Breaks cohesive and couple rule.
+- Each service has its own store.
+- Can have multiple type of different storage.
+- Break database tables into different services.

+### API Gateway
+- Stop frontend or client side to directly touch all component of the microservices.
+- Single point of entry.
+It delegates calls to appropriate services.

+### Persistance
+- Data storage so data is not lost when system redeployed.

+#### hostPath vs persistentVolumeClaim
+- hostPath is only for local and is hard coded.
+- When we change to change to cloud, we use `persistentVolumeClaim` as we will have to change the hostPath to all different config files. `persistentVolumeClaim` is a pointer to config file.
+-`PersistentVolumeClaim` is what we want
+- `PersistentVolume` is what is implemented

+#### PersistentVolumeClaim vs PersistentVolume
+The storage between what we want and what is implemented need to be appropriate.
+E.g if we want 20Gi, the physical one need to have at least that requirement.

+#### How to give different type of storage?
+Use `storageClassName`.
+The `PersistentVolumeClaim` will search through cluster to find one that matches the name and storage.